tdewin/best-practices-guide/resource_planning/veeam_enterprise_manager.md

 and management of multiple backup servers.
 It provides delegated restore and self-service capabilities as well as the ability for users to request Virtual Labs from backup administrators.
-It can be used as a central management point for upgrades, distributing software packages to the relevant backup servers from a single point of management.
+It provides a central management point for multiple backup servers from a single interface.
 Enterprise Manager is also a part of the data encryption and decryption processes implemented in the Veeam solution and best practice recommend deploying Enterprise Manager in the following scenarios: